Youtube is an Incredible Platform to Reach New Fans, Build your Audience and Yes, make a little Money while your doing it.

 ❌ Don’t – Spam a link to your track in the comments section in peoples videos, especially bigger artists tracks.
 It’ll go strait to the spam and if by any chance it does get through, it looks tacky and unprofessional.

 ❌ Don’t – Not all Youtuber’s look & respond to their emails.
-Don’t be put of if they don’t reply, feel free to do 1 follow up in a week but after that, it’s time to move on 🙁 It takes a degree of self awareness to know if your music meets that quality of that channel, remember to keep at the craft and don’t give up to easily.
+Don’t be put of if they don’t reply, feel free to do 1 follow up in a week but after that, it’s time to move on 🙁 It takes a degree of self awareness to know if your music meets that quality of that channel, remember to keep at the craft and don’t give up to easily, people just have different tastes in music.

 ❌ Don’t – Use Youtube Download Gates.
 Youtube is way more switched on than Soundcloud with download gates in auditing followers/subscribers.
 I’ve found if you try to influence your subscriber count through 3rd party websites (like hypeddit) youtube will remove those subscribers after a day or two.
 The 1k Sub mark is hard to crack, once you’re over that the numbers start pouring in more easily.